desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 that SHA-256 is used instead of SHA-1.
 This is to prevent other tenants in shared hosting environments from creating collisions.

 **TODO Open Questions:** 1.)
-Should hash input include trailing dot?
+Should hash input include Bootstrapping Domain (to prevent DNAME redirects)?
 2.)
-Should hash input include Bootstrapping Domain (to prevent DNAME redirects)?
-3.)
-Should hash input be wire format (no ambiguity if a Child label has dots)?
-4.)
 To support DNS operators with many zones, it should perhaps be possible to shard Bootstrapping Zones, by splitting the prefix into a couple of labels.

 ## Bootstrapping a DNSSEC Delegation